Q: Who are the Boston Sea Rovers?

 A: As soon as we have a solid list it is posted to the Web site.
 Many exhibitors return year after year but we also try to bring in some new ones each year.
 Typical exhibitors include diving equipment manufacturers, service providers, local dive shops and clubs, exotic dive destinations and travel reps, and more.

 A: The best place to purchase tickets is on the Web site.
 Tickets are limited so you want to purchase yours sooner rather than later.
 Tickets can be purchased at the door if there are any still available.

 A: The Saturday Evening Film Festival will be held on-site in the main ballroom of the DoubleTree by Hilton Hotel Boston North Shore (Formerly CoCo Key Hotel).
 The festival starts at 8 PM sharp and typically ends between 10:30-10:45 PM.
 The evening show does sell out and we strongly recommend purchasing tickets in advance from the Web site or a Sea Rover before the Clinic starts.
 Find out more information about this year’s film festival here.

 A: The Saturday night film festival has the best of underwater film from all over the world.
 The Boston Sea Rovers Web site has information about who will be presenting at the Film Festival this year.

-A: On the second day of the clinic the Rovers have a room specifically for kids programs including the New England Aquarium’s Education Department Touch Tank.
+A: Typically, the Rovers have a room specifically for kids programs including the New England Aquarium’s Education Department Touch Tank.
+However, there will not be a Kid’s Room in 2021 due to pandemic considerations.
 In addition, most kids have a blast going through the exhibition area.
 Check the Kids Program page on the Boston Sea Rovers Web site for details.
 More details about children’s activities can be found on our Kids Program Page.

 A: The Boston Sea Rovers Web site is your best source of information about the Rovers and the clinic.
 To learn more, why not volunteer to work at a clinic and get to know the people behind the clinic?